 Research design & methods

-The proposed research follows an ethnographic-oriented, interview-based, community-based participatory approach.
+The proposed research follows an ethnographic-oriented, interview-based, and community-based participatory approach.
 Community-based Participatory research (CBPR) is a research approach that centers on performing research in collaboration with communities and individuals, especially those belonging to marginalized and excluded communities and those lacking power and voice.
 In CBPR, these communities and individuals are not viewed as research subjects but rather as equal participants in the knowledge-production process (Fine et al., 2021; Vangeepuram et al., 2023).
-Alongside the general advantages of CBPR as a research philosophy, it was chosen for this project as it is fitting to the examination of questions of voice and agency.
+Alongside the general advantages of CBPR as a research philosophy, this methodology was chosen for this project as it is appropriate to the examination of questions of voice and agency.

 Questions of voice are highly relevant to research on father engagement.
 These fathers often belong to marginalized and excluded communities.
 Their ability to express their needs and desires is often limited.
 Their under-representation in the welfare system leads to their voice being suppressed and unheard (Baum, 2016; L. Brown et al., 2009; Critchley, 2021)